nimh-dsst/dsst-rtd/docs/curations/04-M-0222/README.md

 ### Exceptions

 1. The anatomical data of `sub-MOA133/ses-b0` came from an excluded scan two weeks earlier in order to have anatomical data to go along with the functional data.
+1. Not every functional run has an events file of timings of stimuli presented during the run.

 ## Tabular Phenotypic Data Description